NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 3. The type is used as a zero sized subobject which aliases with another instance of itself within the same object.

 Users who do #1 can defend themselves against #2 simply by declaring that the type has an NSDM of type `char`.
-Alternatively, we can define special syntax to allow users to actively prevent a PST from being used as a stateless subobject.
+Alternatively, we can define special syntax to allow users to actively prevent a empty layout from being used as a stateless subobject.

 ### There is no problem